kerberos-io/hub/README.md

 - username: youruser
 - password: yourpassword

+### Subscription settings

+Once the collections are loaded in the Mongodb instance, you should see the `user`, `subscriptons` and `settings` collections.
+Those three collections will allow a user to login into the Kerberos Hub web interface, using the previously mentioned username and password.

+Next to that, in the `subscriptions` collection you will find a subscription for that specific user.
+The subscription specifies which kind of access the user has in terms of features and upload quota.

+Building further on those `subscriptions`, you will find a `settings` collection that contains the quota for each `subscription`.

 # Building

 To build a new release the following steps needs to be executed.